 Rather than rattle off a list of things the team did well or needed to improve, he asked questions to help them reflect on the experience and teach each other.
 They talked about the different ways they approached the patient and the different tests they might use to diagnose the problem.

 Edwards said Jackson had handed off the patient perfectly.
 Pickeral had a similar experience.
 “I feel like I got a really good story” about the patient’s background and his symptoms, she said.
 “You two were able to get that to me effectively and efficiently.”

 Jackson said Pickeral had done a great job comforting the patient and had taken control of the situation well, without making the physical therapist in the room feel unnecessary.

 Having completed her first clinical rotation this past summer, Jackson said she sees the value that will come from interprofessional education.
 “I think it’s awesome that they are doing this,” she said.
 “This is really helpful in building communication skills and practicing them now, in a more relaxed way.”

 Pickeral added, “I think this is really helpful to find that we can work together.”

 Now that interprofessional simulations have started, the task force is working on other opportunities.
 Faculty are planning seminars where students from different health care disciplines would hear speakers discuss topics that all providers must be familiar with — such as medical ethics, conflict resolution, and teambuilding — so they have more common ground.

-Other opportunities include possibly working together on community service, including international medical mission trips, and in the Lynchburg College Community Health Clinic, where DPT students treat community members who do not have insurance to cover the physical therapy they need.
+Other opportunities include possibly working together on community service, including international medical mission trips, and in the University of Lynchburg Community Health Clinic, where DPT students treat community members who do not have insurance to cover the physical therapy they need.

 “As our students receive more opportunities to learn alongside their peers who are going into other professions, we will prepare graduates to work with modern, diverse health care teams to reach the best patient outcomes possible,” Dr. Smith said.